ojo1996/VideoMultiAgents_HOEY/README.md

 ### 3.1 set the environment variables

-Our model uses the Azure OpenAI.
+Our model uses the OpenAI.
 So, Please set the access infomation into the Dockerfile.

 ### 3.2 set the variables